wongaokay/CS-361-Expense-Microservice/README.md

 ```

 ### How to programmatically Receive data from the update_expense microservice
-To receive data from the microservice, the main program receives the updated expense as a string.
-This can be converted into an integer and used to update the category in category_dict.
-Note, that the microservice isn't set up to have separate functions for requesting and receiving data.
-The update_expense function listed above is what I'd recommend using.
+To receive data from the microservice, the main program should wait to receive the updated expense as a string after sending the current_expense and amount_to_subtact to the microservice.
+The update_expense can then be converted into an integer and used to update the category in category_dict.
+Note, that because of the socket, the microservice isn't set up to have separate functions for requesting and receiving data.

 ```python
     ... continuation of request ...